 - Sesame Street Who can go to Sesame Place and not enjoy Sesame Street?
 This is a reproduction of some of the storefronts that you would see on the show.
 Children are able to go inside and pretend play.
 Some places are actual stores where you can purchase items, and others are just for play.

 - Games There is a section near the back of the park where kids of all ages can play carnival type games for prizes.

 - Balloon Ride Big Bird's balloon ride is one that will make your stomach spin, literally.
 It rises up and turns in a circle.
 As it turns, you are able to turn a wheel and spin your individual car around in faster circles.

 - Nets 'N Climb This area is perfect for kids who are a little older and more adventurous.
 They are able to climb high in the air and go through tunnels, ropes and nets.
 If your child likes to climb, this is the perfect spot to let them play while you take a little break!

 - Elmo's Cloud Ride This is Sesame Place's newest attraction.
 My kids had a great time spinning around in the air and pressing the button that allowed the airplane to move up and down.

-- Grover's Twirl This ride is the traditional tea cup ride.
+- Grover's Twirl This ride is the traditional teacup ride.
 It whips you around from one side of the platform to the other as you spin around in circles.
-It is great fun!
+It's great fun!

 Elmo's Blast Off

 This is a great place to cool off on a hot day.
-We were at Sesame during that wonderful heat wave with 100 degree days so this was a welcomed relief on these hot days.
+We were at Sesame Place during that wonderful heat wave with 100-degree days, so this was a welcome relief.
 There are many options to choose from.